maxDcb/maxDcb.github.io/BuildingAModernC2/Part1TeamServerAndArchitecture.md

 * 🧰 **Stealth:** Makes it easier to blend C2 traffic into normal web traffic using domain fronting or proxy camouflage.
 * 📝 **Auditing:** Proxies provide an additional layer of logging and monitoring without touching the C2 codebase.

-This layered architecture — **TeamServer in a secured internal environment**, **proxy at the edge** — greatly improves the operational security of your C2 infrastructure while maintaining flexibility for listeners and implants.
+This layered architecture: **TeamServer in a secured internal environment**, **proxy at the edge**, greatly improves the operational security of your C2 infrastructure while maintaining flexibility for listeners and implants.

 ---

-## What’s next (Part 2 teaser)
+## What’s next

-In Part 2 we’ll deep-dive into **Listeners & network design**:
+In Part 2 we’ll deep-dive into **Listeners**:

-* Implementing HTTP(S) and DNS listeners with domain-fronting.
-* Implementation of TCP and SMB listeners with peer-to-peer implant chaining.

----

-If you want, I can now:

-* add inline protobuf message examples for `Session`, `Command`, and `CommandResponse`;
-* generate a small architecture diagram to include in the blog; or
-* draft Part 2 (Listeners & network design) with code excerpts and detection-hardening notes.
-Which would you like next?